-This section is tricky because the students need to calculate the area for displacement, each and of them may be some fixated with the arched ends of each section of the orbit as shown in the figure to the right.
+This section is tricky because the students need to calculate the area for each displacement, and some of them may be fixated with the arched ends of each section of the orbit as shown in the figure to the right.
 We can simplify the problem by choosing small displacements (which means small measures in time).